wangzhou/uadk/docs/wd_design.md

 In the SVA scenario, IOVA is used in DMA transaction.
 DMA observes continuous memory because of IOVA, and it's unnecessary to reserve any memory in kernel.
 So user process could allocate or get memory from anywhere.

-The addressing interfaces in Share Domain scenario are in below.

 ***int wd_request_channel(struct wd_chan \*ch);***